borea17/borea17.github.io/_posts/2020-08-07-spatial_broadcast_decoder_summary.md

 dataset with dependent factors.
 They could show that the Spatial Broadcast decoder can be used complementary or as an improvement to state-of-the-art disentangling techniques.

+[^1]: As outlined by [Watters et al. (2019)](https://arxiv.org/abs/1901.07017), there is "yet no consensus on the definition of a disentangled representation".
+However, in their paper they focus on *feature compositionality* (i.e., composing a scene in terms of independent features such as color and object) and refer to it as *disentangled representation*.

 ## Model Description